What is the average salary in India? Get the figures here!

-Like in other countries, salaries of Indian workers also increase as they get more tenured.
+Like in other countries, the average salary in India can also increase as employees get more tenured.
 It is said that a worker’s salary doubles the time they reach ten years of experience.

 According to data by Aon PLC, workers in the technology sector get the highest annual salary increase at 11.2%.
 While the rates slumped during the pandemic, they have been recovering since 2021, with the average rates rising from 6.1% in 2020 to 9.4% in 2022.\

 Due to its federal structure and laws, India is said to have a more complicated minimum wage structure compared to other federal countries.
-This is why each region in the country has different average wages.
+This is why each region in India has a different average salary.